 Tag archive for: portrait

-Commemoration ceremony for November 11, 1918, at the Montpellier Nîmes Faculty of Medicine
+Commemoration ceremony marking November 11, 1918, at the Montpellier-Nîmes School of Medicine

-The Dean of the Montpellier-Nimes Faculty of Medicine has been elected President of the Conference of Deans of Faculties of Medicine.
+The Dean of the Montpellier-Nîmes School of Medicine has been elected President of the Conference of Deans of Medical Schools

-Every five years, a new dean's team, composed of vice-deans and project managers, is appointed by the Dean to represent him or her in specific tasks.
-This year, Professor Arnaud Bourdin was appointed Vice-Dean in charge of relations with the Clinical Research and Innovation Delegations (DRCI) of the Montpellier and Nîmes University Hospitals.
-Read his interview here to find out more about his career and the projects he hopes to implement as part of his mission!
+Every five years, a new dean’s office team, composed of associate deans and special advisors, is appointed by the dean to represent him or her in carrying out specific tasks.
+This year, Prof. Arnaud Bourdin was appointed Vice Dean in charge of relations with the Clinical Research and Innovation Delegations (DRCI) of the Montpellier and Nîmes University Hospitals.
+Read his interview here: learn about his background and the projects he hopes to implement as part of his role!

-You were appointed by Dean Isabelle Laffont.
-Can you tell us about your background and your area of expertise?
+You were appointed by the Dean, Ms. Isabelle Laffont.
+Could you tell us about your background and your area of expertise?

-Pulmonology is an extremely broad discipline, covering fields as diverse as vascular medicine, inflammation, oncology, allergy, immunology, aerology, and more traditionally, environmental science, infectious diseases, intensive care, addiction medicine, and a good deal of technical expertise.
-It inspires culture, knowledge, and open-mindedness.
+Pulmonology is an extremely broad discipline, covering fields as diverse as vascular medicine, inflammation, oncology, allergy, immunology, aerology, or more traditionally environmental science, infectious diseases, critical care, addiction medicine, and a significant amount of technical expertise.
+It fosters culture, knowledge, and open-mindedness.
 It is by far the organ most in contact with the environment.
 It is a difficult organ to explore.
-You have to be in touch with it, with a desire to understand, reason, and generate evidence in order to grasp this multiplicity of themes.
-It is also a discipline that inspires humility, with all that this entails in terms of responsibility and ethics in order to progress.
+One must be fully engaged in this interaction, driven by a desire to understand, to reason, and to generate evidence in order to grasp this multitude of topics; it is also a discipline that inspires humility, with all that this entails in terms of responsibility and ethics to make progress.

-How do you plan to balance your duties as vice dean with your other professional obligations?
+How do you plan to balance your duties as associate dean with your other professional responsibilities?

-As President of the DRCI and the CRBSP, I have been committed for many years to instilling a scientific culture in our faculty.
-Knowledge is often there, within reach, and not all issues can be resolved by recipes that are impossible to teach.
-The issue is therefore not one of reconciling activities, but of promoting this vision as much as possible in all the activities of the Faculty of Medicine.
+As President of the DRCI and the CRBSP, I have been committed for many years to fostering a culture of science within our faculty.
+Knowledge is often right there, within reach, and not all problems can be solved by ready-made formulas that cannot be taught.
+The issue, therefore, is not about balancing activities, but about promoting this vision as much as possible in all activities of the Faculty of Medicine.

-What will your contributions and objectives be?
-What projects do you want to carry out in your role?
+What will your contributions and goals be?
+What projects do you hope to carry out in your role?

-The first objective is, of course, educational: research is omnipresent in health curricula, from the validation of knowledge to the awarding of various degrees to the missions of teacher-researchers.
-Charters of responsibility, ethics, and respect for patients are deeply rooted in the human and social teachings of the past, and the Montpellier-Nîmes Faculty has a duty to be a pioneer in this field.
-The second is to instill a culture of research in the Faculty, through its commitments, but also through its human and intellectual heritage.
-In conjunction with the scientific council, the orientation of major structural projects, the identification of needs, and the analysis of successes as well as failures must help us to progress collectively.
+The first objective is, of course, educational: research is integral to health-related degree programs, from the assessment of knowledge to the awarding of various degrees and the roles of faculty members who conduct research.
+The code of responsibility, ethics, and respect for patients are deeply rooted in the humanities and social sciences of the past, and the Montpellier-Nîmes Faculty must be a pioneer in this field.
+The second objective is to foster a culture of research within the Faculty, through its commitments as well as its human and intellectual heritage.
+In collaboration with the Scientific Advisory Board, the direction of major structural projects, the identification of needs, and the analysis of both successes and failures must help us progress collectively.

 What motivated you to accept this appointment?

-Training through research, a taste for progress, a rejection of mediocrity and the "idiopathic," and a desire to always provide better care and support, which requires rigorous and ambitious educational and scientific policies, are the drivers of motivation.
-Today, this is an urgent challenge for our Faculty and, more broadly, for our university hospitals, to ensure not only their legitimacy and sustainability, but also, and above all, their excellence.
+Training through research, a passion for progress, a rejection of mediocrity and the “idiopathic,” and a desire to constantly improve patient care and support—all of which require rigorous and ambitious educational and scientific policies—are the driving forces behind our motivation.
+Today, this is an urgent challenge for our Faculty and, more broadly, for our university hospitals, to ensure not only their legitimacy and sustainability, but also and above all their excellence.

-What will your contributions and objectives be?
-What projects do you want to carry out in your role?
+What will your contributions and goals be?
+What projects do you hope to carry out in your role?

 What motivated you to accept this appointment?